Skip to main content

 Introduction

 There exists a rich vocabulary for referring to non-democracies, past and present.
-Scholars have employed terms such as dictatorship, tyranny, monarchy, oligarchy, and totalitarian regime, among others, to describe this kind of political system.
-All of these, and many more, fall under a broad umbrella of regimes that can be described as non-democratic.
-At its broadest, non-democracy refers to all forms of government which deny citizens meaningful institutional channels for making choices about their collective well-being.
+Scholars employ terms such as personalist dictatorship, monarchy, oligarchy, and totalitarian regime, among others, to describe this kind of political system.
+All of these, and many more, fall under a broad umbrella of regimes that we describe as non-democratic.
+As a reminder from Chapter 3, a non-democracy is a political regime that denies citizens meaningful institutional channels for making choices about their collective well-being.
 This can range from limited to no ability for public input in the selection of political leaders and limited to no decision-making power over the allocation of public resources.
+Non-democracies are often referred to as "dictatorships" or "authoritarian regimes" or "autocracies."

 Non-democracies are quite diverse, even more so than democracies, and this variety extends across time and space.
-While there are 'varieties of democracy' ranging from liberal to social democratic, with different institutional configurations such as presidential and parliamentary, across democracies there exist common principles such as divided government and accountability to the people.
-All democracies have electoral systems, an executive, legislature, and judiciary.
-Non-democracies, in contrast, do not have any common organizational features; instead, they run the gamut from rule by a single person with minimal institutionalization to complex bureaucratic systems under collective leadership.
-In this sense, non-democracies are a much broader and confounding collection of countries to study.
+While there are varieties of democracy with different institutional configurations, such as the differences between presidential, parliamentary, and semi-presidential systems discussed in Chapter 4, across democracies there exist common principles such as divided government and accountability to the people.
+All democracies have electoral systems, an executive, a legislature, and a judiciary.
+Non-democracies, in contrast, do not have such common organizational features; instead, they run the gamut from rule by a single person with minimal institutionalization to complex bureaucratic systems under collective leadership.
+In this sense, non-democracies are a much broader and confounding collection of states to study.

-Empirically, non-democracies are also distinct from democracies in important ways.
-Non-democratic regimes are much more variable in their economic performance (Gandhi 2008).
-Many have swung from extreme levels of nationwide poverty to becoming economic dynamos, presenting sustained economic growth rates unseen in recorded human history.
-This would be the example set by China from 1978 to 2020.
-In a reversal of this pattern, the kingdom of Chad and post-independence state of Chad (1960-present) made the dramatic turn from a major trading empire during the ninth through nineteenth centuries to becoming one of the poorest sub-Saharan countries in Africa today.
+Empirically, non-democracies are distinct from democracies in important ways.
+Non-democratic regimes are much more variable in their economic performance (Gandhi, 2008).
+Many have swung from enduring extreme levels of nationwide poverty to becoming economic dynamos, presenting sustained economic growth rates unseen in recorded human history.
+This is, for instance, the example set by China from 1978 to 2020.
+In a reversal of this pattern, the kingdom of Chad and the post-independence state of Chad (1960-present) made the dramatic turn from being a major trading empire during the ninth through the 19th centuries to becoming one of the poorest sub-Saharan states in Africa today.
 Non-democracies appear to experience deeper economic troughs and higher economic highs than their democratic counterparts.

-While there exist many varieties of non-democracy, a subject taken up later in this chapter, all non-democracies share several overriding characteristics.
+While there exist many varieties of non-democracy, which we will describe later in this chapter, all non-democracies share several overriding characteristics.
 These relate to accountability, competition, and freedom.
-Let’s take up each of these in turn.

 Accountability

-Political accountability has many dimensions.
-Most critically in democracies, it exists between public officials and the public via the institution of free and fair elections.
+Political accountability refers to institutional channels for holding political leaders responsible for their decisions and actions, and it has many dimensions.
+Most critically in democracies, it exists between officials and the public via the institution of free and fair elections.
 Accountability exists via other channels, such as through the free flow of information about political decisions and developments in a society.
-A free and independent media can ensure this flow of information, along with monitors within government.
-Accountability also exists when different branches of government can check each other, for example through vetoes, court rulings, and divided authority.
+A free and independent media can ensure this flow of information, and it can provide a monitoring function to act as a government watchdog.
+Accountability also exists when different branches of government have check and balances, such as being able to check one another through presidential vetoes, court rulings, and divided authority.

 Royal Standard of Saudi Arabia, which has white Arabic script and a white sword and a yellow palm tree with yellow swords crossed under it on a green background